lawrencec/horace/Readme.md

 by default states phantomjs as the default browser to use.
 Change it to firefox if you don't have phantomjs installed.

+If you have phantomjs installed, first run it in webdriver mode:

+    phantomjs --webdriver=8910

 Tests can be run using nose like so:

     cd tests